 Again, more faux peonies.
 To be clear, I love fresh flowers, but they just don’t last.
 I’d much rather spend my dollars on nonsense at the flea market.
 The most expensive item above is the lucite tray above.
 The brass pineapple, small vessel, brass key, and antlers are all vintage, flea finds, or handmade items.
 The brass vase with the faux peonies is a clearance $3.00 Nate Berkus for Target score.
 I write this because so many people think I spend a small fortune when in reality, I’m quite the bargain hunter.
 The key to thrifting is patience.
 It’s taken me almost 6 years to get to this point.

 We are now rounding our way to the patio.
 This space was a true labor of love.
 Some of it was built once, ripped out, twice built, ripped out, three times a lady rebuilt and it was finally finished.
 Yes, you read that right.
 THREE TIMES!
 Was it worth it?
 Yep, damn straight it was.
 After three years of working on it, it’s finally finished.
 Now, this is my ABSOLUTE FAVORITE place to hang out.
 It’s quiet, backs up to a horse farm.
 It’s woodsy.
 Peaceful.
 The Boy and I like to sit out here by the fireplace.
-We enjoy a cocktail or two and just watch the fireflies for hours.
+We enjoy a lime in the coconut cocktail or two and just watch the fireflies for hours.